WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 Completing these steps will help users address their own questions and aid the development team in maintaining the issue board effectively.
 Maintanence of an overwhelmed issue board takes time and effort away from WEC-Sim developments.
 Please take the time to follow these steps before opening an issue on GitHub:

-..
-We also encourage users to address the issues of other users if they are confident in their knowledge of WEC-Sim.

 1. Personal Debugging